About

 MyPicture

-Jeffrey Ahlman is the director of African Studies and an associate professor of History at Smith College, where he specializes in African political, social, and cultural history.
+Jeffrey Ahlman is a Professor of History and Gwendolen Carter Professor of African Studies at Smith College, where he specializes in African political, social, and cultural history.
+He is the current chair of Smith College History Department and African Studies Program.
 He earned his BA in History from the University of Nebraska-Lincoln and his MA and PhD in History from the University of Illinois, Urbana-Champaign.
 He is the recipient of a number of grants and fellowships from organizations including the National Endowment for the Humanities, the Johns Hopkins University Center for Africana Studies, the University of Virginia’s Carter G. Woodson Institute, the Council on Library and Information Resources, the American Historical Association, and the West African Research Association.

 In addition to these larger projects, he has published essays on postcolonial Ghanaian state-citizenry relations, pan-Africanism, and African transnational networks in journals including the Journal of African History, Africa Today, Ghana StudiesKronos: Southern African Histories, and the International Journal of African Historical Studies.
 He is also a member of the African Studies AssociationAmerican Historical AssociationAssociation for the Study of the Worldwide African DiasporaGhana Studies AssociationWest African Research Association, and the Africa Network.